posit-dev/positron/test/smoke/README.md

 ### Build

-The tests are written in typescript, but unlike the main Positron typescript, the files are not transpiled by the build daemons.
-So when running tests you'll need to navigate into the smoke tests location and run the build watcher:
+The tests are written in TypeScript, but unlike the main Positron code, these files aren’t automatically transpiled by the build daemons.
+To run the tests, you’ll need to start the build watcher:

 ```bash
 yarn --cwd test/smoke watch